Mdetsikas/homelab/notes/progress.md

 # Homelab Progress Log

 > This log tracks major milestones and learning points rather than daily activity.
+> Each entry represents a meaningful step forward in the lab’s design, implementation, or validation.

 ## Milestone 1
 - Created initial GitHub documentation